 - Obscene gesturing or gyrating movements

-Vocal tics can be simple or complex.
-Simple vocal tics involve sounds made by moving air through the nose or mouth, including grunting, barking, hissing, sniffing, snorting or throat clearing.
+Like motor tics, vocal tics can be simple or complex.
+Simple vocal tics involve sounds made by moving air through the nose or mouth, including:

 Complex vocal tics may involve words, phrases and sentences.
-Patients with a complex motor tic may repeat their own words (palilalia) or other people's words (echolalia) and may use obscene words (coprolalia).
+Patients with a complex vocal tic may repeat their own words (palilalia) or other people’s words (echolalia), and may use obscene words (coprolalia).
 These vocal tics may interrupt the flow of a normal conversation or occur at the beginning of a sentence, much like a stutter or a stammer.